Health & the city: They don’t go together

 A number of studies have shown that babies born in cities, and children who grow up in them, face a battery of health problems that afflict both their physical and mental well-being.

-In fact, urban living carries a significantly increased risk of chronic health disorders like mental illness, immune diseases, arthritis,
+In fact, urban living carries a significantly increased risk of chronic health disorders like mental illness, immune diseases, arthritis, heart diseases, cancer and fertility problems, according to the researchers.

 The studies indicate that daily exposure to urban pollution can affect people before they are even born, leaving them prone to a lifetime of illhealth.
 The researchers have discovered that babies born in cities are bigger and heavier — normally a good sign — than those born in the countryside.
-But when they compared the placentas of mothers from a busy city and a rural area, they found that the city mums had far higher levels of chemical pollutants
+But when they compared the placentas of mothers from a busy city and a rural area, they found that the city mums had far higher levels of chemical pollutants called xenoestrogens in their blood and in that of their unborn babies.

 Xenoestrogens are industrial chemicals that affect human bodies in similar ways to the female hormone — oestrogen.
 As well as causing excess foetal growth, they have been linked to problems such as obesity, hyperactivity, early puberty, fertility problems and cancers of the lung, breast and prostate.

-The researchers from the University of Granada, Spain, found that although city mothers were older and weighed less than rural moth
+The researchers from the University of Granada, Spain, found that although city mothers were older and weighed less than rural mothers, they still gave birth to larger babies.

 Maria Marcos, who led the study, has said that the toxic xenoestrogens seem to have a significant effect on the development of unborn children.
 Her report provides the latest evidence that city air can seriously hinder normal childhood development.
 But it doesn't end there.
 Laboratory tests undertaken at the Ohio State University showed how urban pollutants may cause metabolic changes in toddlers resulting in raised blood sugar levels and increased resistance to insulin.
 PTI